php-fig/fig-standards/proposed/psr-cache.md

 The cache item MUST also contain a function that allows the user to retrieve the remaining TTL of the item in order to better coordinate with its expiry time.
-In order to provide this functionality, the `CacheItem` SHOULD store the timestamp for the save time of the item in the cache so that it can then compute the remaining TTL.
+In order to provide this functionality, the `CacheItem` MUST store the timestamp for the save time of the item in the cache so that it can then compute the remaining TTL.

-### 1.3 Cache
+### 1.3 CacheDriver

 By `CacheDriver` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.

-When saving the cache item the driver SHOULD perform the save operation only but other operations MAY be done such as logging / profiling.
-Other operation types are could be done as well but it is RECOMMENDED to keep the driver as simple as possible in order to it to be exchanged / used in other projects with ease.
+When saving the cache item the driver SHOULD perform only the save operation but other operations MAY be done such as logging / profiling.
+Other operation types are MAY be done as well but it is RECOMMENDED to keep the driver as simple as possible in order to it to be exchanged / used in other projects with ease.